CombiRWTH/StaffScheduling/docs/developer-view/codebase-overview.md

 └── plot.py                  # Visualization utilities
 ```

-Additianal there are the follwing helper classes:
+Additianal there are the following helper classes:
 ```
 src/
 ├── employee.py